Sharp multiple testing boundary for sparse sequences: Sharp boundaries: beta-min condition and Gaussian noise

 In particular this holds for the empirical Bayes $\ell$-value procedure \eqref{ellvalp} taken at any fixed threshold $t\in (0,1)$.
 In addition, under \eqref{polspa}, this also holds for the BH procedure \eqref{defBH} taken at a vanishing level $\alpha=\alpha_n=o(1)$ that satisfies $-\log(\alpha_n)=o(\sqrt{\log n})$. \end{theorem}

 Theorem~\ref{thm-adapt-r} establishes that two popular (and simple) procedures are asymptotically sharp minimax adaptive.
 In particular, they automatically achieve the non-trivial and conservative boundaries described in Corollaries~\ref{cor_nt}~and~\ref{cor_ct}.
 One advantage of the empirical Bayes $\ell$-value procedure over the BH procedure is that it does not need any further parameter tuning in order to be valid.
-Nevertheless, an advantage of the BH procedure is that its FDR is always equal to $(1-|S_\theta|/n)\alpha$ (see \cite{BY2001}) so that one has more explicit information about the first term of the combined risk.
+Nevertheless, an advantage of the BH procedure is that its FDR is always equal to $(1-\abs{S_\theta}/n)\alpha$ (see \cite{BY2001}) so that one has more explicit information about the first term of the combined risk.

-\begin{remark}[The case $b=b_n\to -\infty$] When $b_n\to -\infty$, the lower bound of Theorem~\ref{thmgeneric} shows that non-trivial testing is impossible.
+\begin{remark}[Case $b=b_n\to -\infty$] When $b_n\to -\infty$, the lower bound of Theorem~\ref{thmgeneric} shows that non-trivial testing is impossible.
 One could in principle have $\frak{R}(\theta,\vphi)=2>1$ so that the upper bounds in Theorem~\ref{thm-adapt-r} are not automatic.
-However, the BH procedure does achieve the limit $\overline{\Phi}(-\infty)$ in this case, as a consequence of the explicit control of its FDR noted above.
-Under the polynomial sparsity condition \eqref{polspa} the same is true of the $\ell$-value procedure (with $t\leq 3/4$) as an immediate consequence of Theorem 1 in \cite{cr20}. \end{remark}
+However, the BH procedure at level $\alpha_n=o(1)$ achieves the limit $1=\overline{\Phi}(-\infty)$ in this case, as a consequence of the explicit control of its FDR noted above.
+Under polynomial sparsity \eqref{polspa} the same is true of the $\ell$-value procedure (with $t\leq 3/4$) as an immediate consequence of Theorem 1 in \cite{cr20}. \end{remark}